department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/military-information/discovery-and-research/2024-ies/ILER Desk Research 2024.md

 ### Though there is no direct research on whether Veterans would associate “Enhanced Military Information” with the source of information relevant to health care and disability ratings, Veterans do associate certain types of military information with getting disability ratings or health care.

-However, as summarized in past Profile research (https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/profile/Research/2024-01-military-info-enhancement-mvp/research-findings.md), the VEO has asked the VA.gov Profile team to enhance the military history section of the profile in order to aid veterans applying for benefits (especially disability claims).
+However, as summarized in [past Profile research](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/profile/Research/2024-01-military-info-enhancement-mvp/research-findings.md), the VEO has asked the VA.gov Profile team to enhance the military history section of the profile in order to aid veterans applying for benefits (especially disability claims).
 See Recommendations for possible design mitigations of this ambiguity in the content.

 ### Veterans may not know the ILER report exists.